adieyal/invariant/docs/concepts/validation-gate.md

 **"Can I override blocks?"**

 Some blocks can be overridden with explicit acknowledgment and elevated permissions.
 This is a deployment configuration.

+**"Can I add custom rules?"**

+The rule set is fixed in the kernel.
+If you need custom validation, implement it in your application layer before or after calling Invariant.

 ## Related examples